Seeking enlightenment is essential to our journey here on “Becoming Today”.

 Still have questions, concerns, doubts or worries?
 Share them below.

+Then tune in next Thursday to learn and share in the next of our 8 Points of Light.
 Number four will be… Hold on, I am not yet naming the new point.
-Each day I’ll focus on a petal and like the Sacred Hoop, continue on clockwise as we keep our circles of lives in forward momentum.
+Each week I’ll focus on a petal and like the Sacred Hoop, continue on clockwise as we keep our circles of lives in forward momentum.